 - Consistent continuation of the trend towards large vehicle screens

 - Display size becomes an important unique selling point for car brands and models

 “A driving experience that is digital and safe is becoming the most distinctive feature of modern cars.
 The size of the displays and their intuitive operation play a central role here.
-In short, while horsepower used to be the gold standard for vehicle differentiation, now is is screen diagonals and user experience,” said Jens Brandt, Head of Human Machine Interface, Continental North America.
+In short, what used to be horsepower is now screen diagonals and user experience,” said Dr. Frank Rabe, Head of the Human Machine Interface business unit at Continental.
 “With the user experience, we already create value today.
 Each year, we supply a total of around 120 million products for human-machine interaction, equipping one in four cars worldwide.
 With the increasing significance of automated driving, the way in which we spend our time in cars is becoming even more important.
 As a result, there is also a growing need for solutions and services for the in-vehicle user experience.”

 Whether it is 3D without special glasses or pillar-to-pillar displays, Continental is the pioneer in this digital cockpit evolution.
 In addition to the further development of screen solutions, the technology company is also driving forward the transformation of the vehicle electronics architecture with concepts such as the high-performance computer for the cockpit.
 In view of the fact that a few high-performance computers will replace the previous large number of dedicated control units in the future, the pillar-to-pillar display is the next evolutionary step and an expression of the increasing convergence of the car to a mobile data center.